 - Add in the wet mixture to the dry.
 Mix on medium speed until well incorporated and the dough forms a loose ball.

-- Remove from the mixer and place in an oiled bowl.
-Cover with a towel and let rise in a warm, even temperatures place (I usually let mine rise in an off oven with the door closed) for 45 minutes to an hour.
+- Cover with a towel and let rise in a warm, even temperatures place for 45 minutes to an hour.
 The dough should double in size.

-- After the second rise, bake the bread in the oven for 70 minutes.
-Remove from the oven and let the bread cool completely on a wire rack, several hours, before cutting.
+- After the second rise, line a baking sheet with parchment paper.
+Carefully tip the bread out onto the baking sheet.
+Using a sharp knife, make a few shallow cuts in the top of the bread.
+Bake or 70 minutes.
+Remove from the oven and let the bread cool completely on a wire rack, several hours, before slicing.

 - Serving Size: 1/4 loaf (1/8th total recipe)